SLKone/staging/_sub-services/automation.md

 title: "Automation"
 parent: "Digital Strategy and Technology"
 description: "SLKone's Automation services streamline your business processes, enhancing efficiency, reducing costs, and improving consistency through intelligent automation solutions."
-intro: "[Introductory text from Siteplanning-SLKone.md aligned with Automation.]"
 approach: "We evaluate your existing processes to identify automation opportunities that align with your business goals.
 Leveraging state-of-the-art technologies like Robotic Process Automation (RPA) and intelligent workflows, we implement solutions that transform your operations for greater efficiency and reliability."
 focus_areas:
   - title: "Process Assessment"